zenoamaro/react-quill/README.md

 - Updated to support Quill v1.0.0+ (@clemmy, @alexkrolick)
 - Bundling Quill with ReactQuill (@clemmy)
+- Bundling CSS files in the NPM package
 - Deprecated `toolbar` property and component
 - Deprecated the `styles` property
 - Deprecated custom formats via the `formats` property